 Need more ideas for using budget-friendly beans?
 There are a dozen bean recipes to try here!

-Budget beans
+Budget Beans

 There’s a lot to love about beans, but the fact that they’re so danged inexpensive is a big one.
 Dried beans can be purchased in bulk and store well.
 (And of course, they’re even less expensive this way!)
-Refried beans are an inexpensive meal in themselves, or great for making burritos (with Spanish rice), as a side dish to tacos, or as a hot dip.

 I’ve been making our favorite refried beans for years, but recently modified the recipe to work in my 6-quart Instant Pot.
 No Instant Pot?
 No problem!
-Make my stovetop homemade refried beans.
+Make my stovetop homemade refried beans

 Classic refried beans are made with pinto beans, but this recipe could technically be made with any kind of bean.
 Why not refried black beans?